eukadish/graphics-import/README.md

-A cube for which the colors of each of the sides is hard coded.
-The data is read in from an obj file.
+A cube with vertex positions and colors, read in from a text file.